yusukedt/dsa4262_group1/README.md

 ## 2. SVM model training
 Support Vector Machines, traditionally referred to as SVM, are a type of supervised machine learning algorithm generally used for binary classification.
-I picked it as it is a robust model for high-dimensional data (due to the large number of features used for training).
-The entire dataset is split randomly into training and test data sets in a 4:1 ratio.
+It is picked because it is a robust model for high-dimensional data (due to the large number of features used for training).
+The remaining dataset (after taking a random subset of the "0" records + all the "1" records) is split randomly into training and test data sets in a 4:1 ratio.

 ## 3. SVM model optimization
 Ran 5-fold Cross Validation with hyperparameter tuning of the SVM model, with the range of parameters defined as C: [1, 10, 100], gamma: [0.0001, 0.001, 0.01], kernel: ['rbf', 'linear'], in hopes to find the combination of parameters that optimizes the model most efficiently.